-- 1. Disengage lock (B) to allow endshield to move. - 2.
-Insert front of endshield behind hinge tab (A) and into divider cone.
+- 1. Disengage lock (B) to allow the endshield to move. - 2.
+Insert the front of the endshield behind hinge tab (A) and into the divider cone.

-- 3. Swing endshield in direction (A) into closed position.
-Engage lock with a firm push. - 4.
-Check that endshield is locked.
+- 3. Swing the endshield in direction (A) into its closed position.
+Engage the lock with a firm push. - 4.
+Check that the endshield is locked.